DataCueCo/slate/source/index.html.md

 Integrate DataCue to your storefront in two steps:

-1. Add our javascript library and set a config object for all pages (except payment / order checkout pages)
+1. Add our Javascript library and set a config object for all pages (except payment / order checkout pages)

-2. Include banner and/or product widgets to the pages you want to show recommendations
+2. Include banner and product widgets to the pages you want to show recommendations

 ## Include DataCue JS library